dailydevops/healthchecks/src/HealthChecks.SQLite/src/NetEvolve.HealthChecks.SQLite/README.md

 ```
 Therefor you can use two different approaches.
 In both approaches you have to provide a name for the health check.

-:heavy_exclamation_mark: Please be aware that the name is prefixed by "SQLite" in the health check.
+:heavy_exclamation_mark: Please be aware that the name is prefixed by `SQLite` in the health check.
 The prefixed Name will be used to identify the configuration object.

 **Examples:**